lhao03/lhao03.github.io/content/blog/lifesci/digital-contact-tracing.md

 It's understandable that we assumed COVID-19 wasn't airborne, as other deadly illnesses like cholera and polio spread through fluids and fecal matter.
 Declaring a virus is airborne is also alarming, and as a global body, WHO may have thought it was their responsibility not to accidentally set a false alarm.
 However, [we now know that COVID-19 is airborne](https://www.nature.com/articles/d41586-022-00925-7).

 Digital contract tracing apps which use proximity to determine exposure reduce COVID-19 transmission into the notion that we only need to be near sick people to get sick.
-When not much was known about COVID-19 transmission and it was believed to transmit through respiratory droplets that quickly fell to the ground, this would of been a model that made sense.
+When not much was known about COVID-19 transmission and it was believed to transmit through respiratory droplets that quickly fell to the ground, this would have been a model that made sense.
 But with more research highlighting evidence on COVID-19 transmission occurring when people aren't near each other and that particles of up to 100 microns can stay in the air, proximity isn't a good measure for exposure anymore and downplays how transmissible COVID-19 is.
-Canada's digital contact tracing app uses 2 m as a proximity measure, but you can be infected from [distances much farther](https://www.cebm.net/covid-19/what-is-the-evidence-to-support-the-2-metre-social-distancing-rule-to-reduce-covid-19-transmission/) and many factors play into what distance is "safe".
+Canada's digital contact tracing app uses 2 metres as a proximity measure, but you can be infected from [distances much farther](https://www.cebm.net/covid-19/what-is-the-evidence-to-support-the-2-metre-social-distancing-rule-to-reduce-covid-19-transmission/) and many factors (like masking and air filtration) play into what distance is "safe".

 From [What is the evidence to support the 2-metre social distancing rule to reduce COVID-19 transmission?
 ](https://www.cebm.net/covid-19/what-is-the-evidence-to-support-the-2-metre-social-distancing-rule-to-reduce-covid-19-transmission/):